acsone/odoo-bedrock/README.rst

 This image is meant as a greatest common denominator foundation to run Odoo.

-It is a BYOO (bring-your-own-odoo) image, which means you need to create a derived image which adds your Odoo and addons.
+It is a BYOO (bring-your-own-odoo) image, which means you need to create a derived image that adds your Odoo and addons.
 This image does not mandate any particular installation method for Odoo and addons, nor does it impose any constraint on your project structure.